vbyndych/ansible-php/README.md

 Dependencies
 ------------
-This role depends of ansible (basic) role
+This role suggests of ansible (basic) role

 Example Playbook
 ----------------